 A fresh coat of paint can dramatically improve the look and smell of a room.
 Paint everything before showing the property to prospective tenants.

 Choose a neutral color that most tenants will like.
 Fill in any holes and cracks first.

 It’ll cost you a pretty penny to hire a painting company to do the whole unit or house.
 You can save money by doing it yourself or only outsourcing some of the rooms.

 8. Inspect for Pests

-Pest control is a huge responsibility for landlords and property managers.
+Pest control is a massive responsibility for landlords and property managers.
 An infestation in one unit can spread to other units in a matter of hours.

 Inspecting for pests is a preventative maintenance step that can save you money in the long run.
-Even if your property has never had pest or rodent problems before, come up with a prevention plan.
+Even if your property has never had pest or rodent problems before, develop a prevention plan.

 Hire a pest control service to spray once a month or every couple of months.
 Regularly inspect the walls, attic, and roof for furry residents.